bcgov/wps-frontend/README.md

 ### Executing program

-In the project directory, create `.env` file at root using `.env.example` as a sample, then you can run:
+1. In the project directory, create `.env` file at root using `.env.example` as a sample and
+2. Create `keycloak.json` file at root using `keycloak.example.json` as a sample and then you can run:

 #### `npm start`